MaximeCordeil/IATK/README.md

 ## IATK core data and graphics scripting
 1. DataSource
+The DataSource object

+Usage:

 2. ViewBuilder
+IATK uses a fluent design pattern that lets you chain commands to design a visualisation in a single instruction.
+Example:

 3. View
+Once you have built a View object with the Viewbuilder, you can change the view attributes (colours, positions, sizes, filters ...) .
+See documentation [to come].

 4. Graphics toolkit
 The toolkit contains facilities to create high quality graphics dsigned for data visualisation in Virtual and Augmented Reality.
 The IATK core graphics tools include: